-The triumph of Richards Bay is that it has retained its natural beauty while growing into a sophisticated, highly industrialised business centre that offers top-class facilities and accommodation to both international and local travellers.
+The triumph of Richards Bay, South Africa's largest harbour, is that the town of the same name has retained its natural beauty while growing into a sophisticated, highly industrialised business centre that offers top-class facilities and accommodation to both international and local travellers.

 Environmental protection began as early as 1935 with the establishment of the Richards Bay Game Sanctuary to protect indigenous subtropical fauna and flora around the Mhlatuzi River lagoon.
 This region was later expanded to form the Richards Bay Park, today a haven for nature lovers.